google/keytransparency/README.md

 ## Installing Key Transparency

-1. Install [Go Programming Language](https://golang.org/doc/install) and set your `$GOPATH` variable to point to your Go workspace directory.
+1. Install the [Go Programming Language](https://golang.org/doc/install) and set your `$GOPATH` variable to point to your Go workspace directory.

 2. Ensure that you have `gcc` and `openssl` commands installed and operational.
 On an Ubuntu machine, you can get both by running the following command: